 “Are you kidding me??!!
 I don’t need to be wowed by your expertise right now!!!
 Just tell me it looks like him before I lose my fucking mind!!!”

 I’m only screaming on the inside.
 In reality, I form a more polite request and get the confirmation I need.
-He hugs me sweetly, but is strangely non-chalante – it’s one of his Asperger-ish quirks.
-He rarely shows excitement about anything.
-It’s maddening – especially at Christmas.
+He hugs me, but is weirdly non-chalante.
+It’s one of his Asperger-ish quirks.
+He rarely shows excitement about anything and it’s maddening.
+Especially at Christmas.

 He returns to work and I’m left alone, freaking out more with each passing minute.
 Still pacing around the room, I text my oldest daughter and tell her I’ve found her grandfather.
 Of course she wonders what the hell I’m on about.
 She already has a grandfather on her Dad’s side and knows exactly where he is.
 Her response is just as unsatisfying as David’s.
 As I try to clear the confusion with frantic fingers jabbing the telephone, my middle child calls from a friend’s house where she’s spent the night.
 I breathlessly answer and tell her the news.
 The most excitable of my three children, she explodes with teenage glee as she relays the information to her friend.
 Both their voices ring in gratifying enthusiasm on the other end of the line.